 Pre-implantation genetic testing helps couples at risk of having a child with a serious, heritable disease, following previously affected pregnancies or a family history of genetic or chromosomal disorders.
 They can conceive a healthy baby through the analysis of the genetic material sampled from their embryos following IVF.

 Targeted disease-specific testing may be performed to prevent a known hereditary or familial disorder.
-Chromosome screening can help improve the efficiency of IVF treatment by selecting the embryos with a greater chance to implant and lower risk to miscarry.
+Chromosome screening can help improve the efficiency of IVF treatment by selecting the embryos with a greater chance to implant and a lower risk to miscarry.

-ART Fertility Clinics strives to maintain the accuracy of the test results and manage rapidly evolving changes in laboratory medicine and technology by following the recommendations and guidelines of the international societies for pre-implantation genetic testing, reproductive medicine and embryology, supporting patient care and safety.
+ART Fertility Clinics strives to maintain the accuracy of the test results and manage rapidly evolving changes in laboratory medicine and technology by following the recommendations and guidelines of the international societies for pre-implantation genetic testing, reproductive medicine, and embryology, supporting patient care and safety.